 Letters of Endorsement

 I have never before participated in such an intense, stimulating, and consistently excellent learning experience.
-This was the most exciting and best presented course I have ever had, including everything since beginning medical school thirty-two years ago.
+This was the most exciting and best presented course I have ever had, including everything since beginning medical school thirty-five years ago.
 It is a model worthy of being included in every medical school.

 C. Norman Shealy, M.D., Ph.D.
-Founding President, American Holistic Medical Association
+Founding President,

 The acupuncture perspective on symptoms helps me put aside the blinders of conventional medicine.
 I can listen to patients and believe them rather than dismissing them because what they are saying doesn't make sense from a conventional perspective.